clarkhtse/nested_blog/_posts/2012-07-06-my-toolbox.md

 My OS of choice is, not hard to guess, OS X. Compared to Windows, its main pro is, it's the real **UNIX**, meaning I have my lovely terminal there, and all UNIX tools.
 (I can't even imagine myself working without that.)

-A few pros over both Windows and different Linux distros:
+A few pros of OS X over both Windows and different Linux distros:

 * **UI/UX**, the one I really like it for.
 Stylish, elegant, Made For Humans™
 * could be a part of previous, but I'd rather write it separately: **font rendering**.
-If you've ever seen how texts are rendered on Macs, I doubt you'll be able to look at how they are rendered on Windows/Linux machines without your eyes bleeding.
+If you've ever seen how texts are rendered on Macs, I doubt you'll be able to look at how they are rendered on Windows/Linux machines without your eyes bleeding
 * nice **application ecosystem**

 *(Shortly: I really do care about simplicily, power, and aethetics at the same time.)*